IgniteUI/igniteui-docfx/en/components/excel_library.md

 >
 > In the following code snippet, an external [ExcelUtility](excel_utility.md) class is used to save and load a [`Workbook`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/workbook.html).

-In order to load and save [`Workbook`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/workbook.html) objects, you can utilize the save method of the actual [`Workbook`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/workbook.html) object, and the static `Workbook.load` method.
+In order to load and save [`Workbook`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/workbook.html) objects, you can utilize the save method of the actual [`Workbook`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/workbook.html) object, as well as its static `Load` method.

 ```ts
 import { Workbook } from "igniteui-angular-excel";